dariazac/hello-world/README.md

 # hello-world
 first repository

 Figuring this out.
-I like python.
+I like python is TRUE.

 ## my future projects